ksstormnet/cme-cpt-and-taxonomy/docs/development/GIT_WORKFLOW.md

 8. **Never push directly to main or dev** branches - always use PRs
 9. **Never rewrite history** of shared branches (main/dev)
 10. **Follow the process** - don't take shortcuts in the git workflow
+11. **Suggest version increments** when appropriate for your changes
+12. **Update documentation continuously** as you implement changes

+## Version Increment Guidelines

+When determining or suggesting version increments, follow these guidelines:

+### When to Use MAJOR Version (x.0.0)

+- Breaking API changes
+- Incompatible changes to database schemas
+- Removing deprecated functionality
+- Changes requiring users to modify their implementation

+### When to Use MINOR Version (0.x.0)

+- Adding new features while maintaining backward compatibility
+- Marking functionality as deprecated (but still available)
+- Substantial internal refactoring that doesn't break compatibility
+- Adding new files or modules with new functionality

+### When to Use PATCH Version (0.0.x)

+- Bug fixes without API changes
+- Performance improvements without API changes
+- Non-functional changes like formatting, style, and documentation
+- Changes to error messages or logs

+If in doubt about which version increment to use, err on the side of a higher increment level to avoid underestimating the impact of changes.